guettli/programming-guidelines/README.rst

 If you are new to software development you are fascinated by the magic.
 You can create things.
 In this section I call the magic output "foo".

 Yes, you can automatically create foo with a script.
 Whatever "foo" is in your context: It has no value.
+It is worth nothing.

 Look at the basic IPO pattern: Input - Processing - Output (in this case "foo").